bluz71/bluz71.github.io/_posts/2023-05-17-maximize-productivity-of-the-bash-shell.md

 Since OS Catalina (2019), [Zsh](https://www.zsh.org) is now the default shell for macOS.
-Apple still ships with Bash, but only version 3.2 which dates back to 2006; such a legacy version of Bash should be avoided for interactive use.
+Apple still ships with Bash, but only version 3.2 which dates back to 2006; such a legacy version of Bash should be avoided for interactive use these days.

-Updating to a modern version of Bash is most easily accomplished with the [Homebrew](https://brew.sh) package manager:
+Updating to a modern version of Bash is easily accomplished with the [Homebrew](https://brew.sh) package manager:

 ```sh